Decypher1/chatbot-app/README.md

     - [x] Select 0 (to cancel order)

 - [x] When a client selects
-    - [x] Select 1 (the bot should return a list of items from the restaturant menu)
+    - [x] Select 1 (the bot should return a list of items from the restaurant menu)
     - [x] Select 99 (the bot should return order placed message)
     - [x] Select 98 (the bot should return all placed orders)
     - [x] Select 97 (the bot should return current order)